-All registration requirements must be sent by e-mail to wc2020asm@vitarich.com during the registration period starting from 5 August 2020 to 17 August 2020.
+All registration requirements must be sent by e-mail to wc2020asm@vitarich.com or through https://bit.ly/vitarichasm2020 during the registration period starting from 5 August 2020 to 17 August 2020.
 A stockholder who fails to comply with the registration requirements will not be allowed to participate during the video-conferencing.